Laurianne-Lan/coding-practises/README.md

-# coding-projects
+# coding-practises
-coding projects & a small randomly generation game: the hero and dragon
+coding practises & a small randomly generation game: the hero and dragon